Skip to content

 Avoiding loading the same entry twice - define and use

 Fetching a related entry nearly always requires a request to entrystore to be made and will cause a small delay.
 If multiple blocks want to present information about a single related entry it is clearly unnecessary to request the same entry multiple times.
-The define and use mechanism lets you avoid this problem by allowing one block be the main responsible for requesting an entry and then "define" it when it is loaded.
+The "define" and "use" mechanism lets you avoid this problem by allowing one block be the main responsible for requesting an entry and then "define" it when it is loaded.
 The blocks that have stated they want to "use" an entry will get rendered first when it is available.
-Let's continue with the example above but now you want to have the name of the site in an h3 element and the rest of the metadata below.
+Let's continue with the example above, but now you want to have the name of the site in an h3 element and the rest of the metadata below.

 Site <h3><span data-entryscape=